rutajit-sarkar/48S_BE_3977/README.md

 ## 🚀 Installation & Running Locally

-### 1. Download the Zip File (as the AI Models couldn't be saved in the Github Repo)
+### 1. Download the Zip File sent in the email (as the AI Models couldn't be saved in the Github Repo).

 ```bash
 cd 48S_BE_3977